-Your email could contain the most well-written and helpful content in the history of benefits emails, but if you’ve laid out the information in a dense block of text, many employees are going to bail before finishing it.
+Your email could contain the most well-written and helpful content in the history of benefits communication, but if you’ve laid out the information in a dense block of text, most employees are going to bail before finishing it.

-So don’t skimp on white space—and use headers to separate information by topic or the sub-group of employees it’s meant for.
+So don’t skimp on white space—and use headers to separate information by topic.

 4. Be as concise as possible

-Nobody sets out be long-winded or overly wordy on purpose, but it can happen to the best of us, even so, if you know what I mean and understand what I am saying.
+Nobody sets out be long-winded or overly wordy on purpose, but it can happen to the best of us.

-Therefore: every time you draft an important email to send to your company, schedule in 5-10 minutes of editing time.
+So, every time you draft an important email to send to your company, schedule in 5-10 minutes of editing time.
 Remove anything repetitive.
-Ask yourself if less important stuff could go in a P.S. section.
+Ask yourself if you could link to your benefits guide for more details.
 Challenge yourself to cut at least 5 unnecessary words.
-Lastly, run the email past a colleague for a second read, to see if you’ve hit (or missed) the mark.
+Lastly, run the email past a colleague for a second read, to see if you’ve hit the mark.